 Common Day of the Dead Altar Offerings and Day of the Dead Decorations

-Household, public and cemetery altars are common Day of the Dead traditions.
-In Mexico City for example, you can visit ofrendas in any church, art center, neighborhood plaza, etc. For example, Universidad Nacional Autónoma de México (UNAM), one of the largest and leading universities in the Spanish-speaking world, holds an annual megaofrenda, displaying some 120 life-size, elaborate ofrendas.
+Altars are a common Day of the Dead tradition found in households, cemeteries, educational and cultural institutions, art center and museums, neighborhood plazas and churches.
+Universidad Nacional Autónoma de México (UNAM), one of the largest and leading universities in the Spanish-speaking world, holds an annual megaofrenda, displaying some 120 life-size, elaborate ofrendas.
 In contrast, my uncle’s household ofrenda for my grandparents was much simpler.
 It included a photo, many of the items listed below, a bottle of rum and two shots glasses.

-Day of the Dead Calavera Catrina is a skeleton woman with a painted skull face dressed in 19th century European attire.
-As mentioned above, many interpretations are used during the Día de Muertos.
+Day of the Dead Calavera Catrina is a skeleton woman with a painted skull face dressed in 19th-century European attire.
+As mentioned above, many interpretations are seen during the Día de Muertos.

-Day of the Dead Cempasuchiles or marigolds are the flowers of Día de Muertos.
+Day of the Dead Marigolds (Cempasuchiles) are the flowers of Día de Muertos.
 The color and scent trace the path for the deceased to make their way home.

-Day for the Dead Copal is incense is burned to rid the area of evil spirits.
+Day of the Dead Incense (Copal) is burned to rid the area of evil spirits.